gvarmaslu/WGS-fosmid-project/README.md

 ### Whole Genome Sequencing (WGS) of fosmid data analysis

-##### This workflow was developed on linux environment, before running these scripts one should install all dependent packages/software and adopt working environment paths
+##### This workflow was developed in a Linux environment, before running these scripts one should install all dependent packages/software and adopt working environment paths

 > 1.0
 * Copy this project to your local directory and access script directory